edunatalec/encrypt-env/README.md

 │   └── environment.yaml
 ```

 > Note: You can change the folder and file name by using the --folder and --yaml options when running the CLI.

-## How it works

-The `encrypt_env` CLI reads your `environment.yaml` and generates a Dart class with **static, strongly-typed getters** where **all values are encrypted** at compile time and only decrypted at runtime.

-Here's how each part is handled:
+For more details go to the section [Customization](#customization).

 ### Basic example

-Given the following `environment.yaml`:
+Given the following `environment/environment.yaml`:

 ```yaml
 environment: